bsuraj23/tenthirty/README.md

 # workspace

-# the questions which is gave as home works
+# The questions which is gave as home works

 1. what is declaration and assigning ?
 Declaration is when you introduce a variable to the program.
 You're telling the program that a variable exists and what type of data it will hold (depending on the programming language).